eggiroux/shoppies/README.md

 This project is created for my Shopify Interships application.

-egiroux@gmail.com
+Made by me, Etienne Giroux, egiroux@gmail.com

-A live version of the site is hosted [here](https://eggiroux-shoppies-awards.netlify.app/).
+A live version of the site is hosted [here](https://shoppies.eggiroux.vercel.app/).

 ## Stack used